 Heating accounts for nearly half of the energy consumed in the UK and switching homes, business and industry to renewable sources of heat is crucial in the road to reducing UK carbon emissions.
 Regen SW has been at the forefront of supporting renewable heat projects in the SW for many years, having managed early grant funding for bioamss boilers (the Bioenergy Capital Grant Scheme) and played a key role in some of the regions strategic heat networks.

-One of the major changse to the heat landscape in recent years has been the introduction The Renewable Heat Incentive (RHI) , a world-first scheme to help consumers invest in renewable heat technology.
+One of the major changse to the heat landscape has been the introduction of the Renewable Heat Incentive (RHI) , a world-first scheme to help consumers invest in renewable heat technology.
 This scheme has seen record numbers of installations in the south west, and Regen is working closely with DECC, Ofgem, local authorities and businesses to maximise the benefit in the region.

 Regen SW has been fundamental in stimulating the renewable heat sector in the south west.
 Increasing the demand for bioheat by 32 MW in the and leveraging in funding into the region.